Seagate/TCGstorageAPI/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [] CODE_OF_CONDUCT.md.
+This project and everyone participating in it is governed by the [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+## Report bugs

+Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+To report a bug, please create an issue using bug report template and provide a detailed explaination of the problem.

+## Suggest New features

+To suggest a new feature, create an issue using the feature request template and provide a detailed explaination.
+Feature requests are tracked as [GitHub issues](https://guides.github.com/features/issues/).

 ## Contribution Process

-We have a 3 step process for contributions:
+We have a 4 step process for contributions:

+1. Fork TCGstorageAPI repository.
-1. Commit changes to a git branch, making sure to sign-off those changes for the [Developer Certificate of Origin](#developer-certification-of-origin-dco).
+2. Commit changes to a git branch on the fork, making sure to sign-off those changes for the [Developer Certificate of Origin](#developer-certification-of-origin-dco).
-2. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
+3. Create a GitHub Pull Request for your change, following the instructions in the pull request requirements.
-3. Perform a [Code Review](#code-review-process) with the project maintainers on the pull request.
+4. Perform a [Code Review](#code-review-process) with the project maintainers on the pull request.

 ### Pull Request Requirements

 We strive to ensure quality for the TCGstorageAPI project.
 In order to ensure this, we require that all pull requests to meet these specifications:

+1. If the pull request is associated with an issue, add a comment in the issue referencing the pull request.
-**Tests:** To ensure the quality of the code and protect against future regressions, we require the code submitted through Pull Requests to have unit test coverage.
+2. To protect against future regressions, we require the code submitted through Pull Requests to have unit test coverage.

 ### Code Review Process